We bought Chromebooks because they were the cheapest but not all of our students have Internet at home

 He laughed and said,

 Shortly after that, they had NO Internet because they couldn’t pay the bill.
-So, with them in mind, we made a couple of our games run offline.
+So, with them in mind, we developed a couple of our games to run offline.
 These could be installed on tablets in the Chilean equivalent of district office and then distributed to the schools.